hu-man tee cel lim-fow-trop-ik v-eye-ral infek-shon

 Human T cell lymphotropic virus (HTLV) infects a type of white blood cell called a T-cell or T-lymphocyte.
 White blood cells help fight infection.

-There are two types of HTLV: HTLV-I and HTLV-II.
+There are 2 types of HTLV: HTLV-I and HTLV-II.

 Factors that increase your chances of getting HTLV-I include: